ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 series: followpoint
 ---

-Read about [Vedal](https://osu.ppy.sh/users/9713367)'s (and Neuro's) origins in osu! and perspective of their explosion into stardom!
+Read about ::Vedal::{ user-id=9713367 }'s (and Neuro's) origins in osu! and perspective of their explosion into stardom!

 ![](/wiki/shared/news/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu/banner.jpg)

 This duo is definitely a well-known one in the osu! community!
-Neuro-sama, an AI VTuber, and her creator [Vedal](https://osu.ppy.sh/users/9713367) are [Twitch streamers](https://www.twitch.tv/vedal987) with origins as osu! players.
+Neuro-sama, an AI VTuber, and her creator ::Vedal::{ user-id=9713367 } are [Twitch streamers](https://www.twitch.tv/vedal987) with origins as osu! players.
 Neuro was created back in 2018 as an AI learning to play osu! and revived as a VTuber in 2022, and after growing in popularity and continuing to garner the interest of viewers with her personality, they have nowadays branched out beyond osu! and become mainstays of the general VTuber sphere!

 Did I catch your attention?
 Good, now let's get right into it!